 Economics of Transportation in the 21st Century

-To promote research in transportation economics and to strengthen the economic foundations for transportation policies in the 21st century, the National Bureau of Economic Research (NBER) will host a virtual conference on Friday, May 2, 2025, to showcase new research findings.
+To promote research in transportation economics and to strengthen the economic foundations for transportation policies in the 21st century, the National Bureau of Economic Research (NBER) will host a virtual conference on Friday, October 24, 2025, from 1:00 to 4:30pm ET, to showcase new research findings.
 The conference, organized by NBER researchers Edward Glaeser (Harvard University), James Poterba (MIT), and Stephen Redding (Princeton University), will bring together researchers in various subfields of economics to study issues of current importance in the transportation sector and to develop an agenda for future research.

 The meeting will address a range of possible topics, including but not limited to:

-- The returns to investments in transportation infrastructure, including roads, rail, air, pipelines, ports, and liquid natural gas terminals.
+- The returns to investments in transportation infrastructure, including roads, rail, air, pipelines, ports, and liquid natural gas terminal.

 - The financing, maintenance and utilization of transportation infrastructure, with particular reference to the potential role for public-private partnerships and lessons from such partnerships in the US and elsewhere.

-- The potential effects of emerging technologies, such as driverless cars, to enhance the utilization of infrastructure.
+- The potential effects of emerging technologies, such as driverless cars and robo-taxis, automated package delivery, and air taxis, on the supply of transportation services and the utilization of transportation capital.

-- Transportation safety and the impact of new technologies, such as in-vehicle sobriety tests and new vehicle design features.
+- Transportation safety and the impact of new technologies, such as in-vehicle tests for sobriety and new vehicle design features, on it.

 - The impact of new technologies for managing surface freight transportation logistics, including those involving large data sets combined with statistical analysis such as machine learning, on load factors and other performance characteristics of the surface freight industry.